icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 ## Discussion

 The 13 lectures were an almost complete education on aircraft icing design, for the time period, and about as much as could be packed into a one-week course.

+This constituted the best [Icing Design Manual]({filename}Design%20Manuals.md) available at the time.

 ### The printed course lectures